Distribution Graph

 Data View and Post-Analysis

-By clicking on the Data View icon in the Distribution Graph, you can see the values from which the Curve and Histogram were created.
+By clicking on the Data View icon in the Distribution Graph, you can see the values that the Curve and Histogram were created from.
 The values are presented in a grid where each line is an iteration during the risk analysis.
-On each line, you can see that iteration's Finish Date, Start Date, Cost, and Duration.
-You can also see which risks impacted the plan during that iteration and how much.
+On each line you can see the Finish Date, Start Date, Cost and Duration for that iteration.
+You can also see which risks impacted the plan during that iteration, and by how much.

-Risks impacting the duration have a square and risks impacting the cost have a dollar sign.
+Risks impacting the duration have a square and risks impacting the cost has a dollar sign.
 Red means that the impact was negative (longer duration / higher cost) and green means that the impact was positive.
-You can hover the mouse over a cell to see the exact value of the risk.
-A grey square will appear if the risk is set to impact independently.
+To see the exact value of the risk you can hover the mouse over a cell.
+If the risk is set to impact independently a grey square is shown.
 This is because the risk might have impacted activities differently during the same iteration.

-If you want to use the data from this view in another tool you can click on export or copy data.
-Export data exports the data CSV file.
-Copy data copies it to the Windows clipboard in a format that you can paste into, for example, Microsoft Excel.
+If you want to use the data from this view in another tool you can click on export data or copy data.
+Export data exports the data csv file.
+Copy data copies it to the windows clipboard in a format that you can just paste into for example Microsoft Excel.